acfatah/conventions-standards-and-guidelines/README.md

 - **Modular Design**: Break down functionality into small, self-contained modules or functions that can be easily reused.

-- **DRY Principle (Don’t Repeat Yourself)**: Extract common functionality into reusable functions or classes.
+- **DRY Principle (Don’t Repeat Yourself)**: Extract common functionality that are repeated three times or more into reusable utility functions or classes.

 - **Parameterization**: Write functions and methods that are flexible through the use of parameters, allowing them to handle various use cases.